alexisvincent/systemjs-tools/docs/what.md

 # WHAT? (not finished)
-`systemjs-tools` is a collection of powerful, customizable tools, to help build compelling development and production stories for projects that rely on `SystemJS`.
-Think [figwheel](https://github.com/bhauman/lein-figwheel) or webpack, for SystemJS.

-It exposes a `cli tool`, a `server-side library` and a `client library`.
-Each exposes layered abstractions and hooks for you to describe your unique environment, while still providing a largely automatic experience at all levels.

 ## Snappy Page Refreshes
 SystemJS can take forever to load all modules into the browser, this is because of the module compilation time and the latency induced by